 The Occupational Safety and Health Administration (OSHA) keeps records not only of the most frequently cited standards overall, but also within particular industries.
-The most recent statistics from OSHA reveal the top standards cited in the fiscal year 2021 for the health care and social assistance industry.
+The most recent statistics from OSHA reveal the top standards cited in the fiscal year 2022 for the hospital industry.

 Owners and managers of commercial property have an obligation to maintain safe conditions for employees and occupants.
 During the winter season, walkways, stairs, driveways, interior roadways and parking lots become slip and trip hazards as snow falls and ice forms.
 This is not only a safety hazard, it can also be an expensive legal issue for property owners, if an accident occurs.